omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates every day

-## 6/20/19
+## 6/21/19
-(uploaded at home)
+(uploaded at work)
 - views.py
 - urls.py
+- forms.py
+- models.py (requires makemigrations/migrate)
+- admin.py
+- schedule_instance.html
+- schedule_instance_for_multiple_athletes.html
+- workoutinstance_detail.html
+- created_result.html
+- edit_result.html
+- delete_result.html
+- workout_list.html
+- edit_schedule.html
+- created add_workout_from_list_to_athletes.html
+- created add_athletes_to_group.html
+- user_page.html
+- created create_group.html
+- created group_detail.html
-- created interim_created_workout_for_multiple_athletes.html
+- created delete_group.html
-- created schedule_instance_for_multiple_athletes.html
+- created remove_athletes_from_group.html

-## functionality completed on 6/19/19:
+## functionality completed on 6/21/19:
+- create a button for scheduling one athletes workout to all athletes who have that workout
+  - uses the schedule instance for multiple athletes view already created.
+- added list of athletes you are scheduling for to schedule_instance_for_multiple_athletes
+- fixed <p> tag on schedule_instance
+- allowed coach access to result pages
+- removed date_to_be_removed field from edit schedule page if there are no dates that the workout is scheduled for
-- added check if future_dates exist in delete schedule, other say this workout has no scheduled dates
+  - if workout has no dates from yesterday into the future. only add date will show
-- create an edited notification on an instance.
+- create add to athletes button for workouts on workout list
-  - check if not instance.edited_workout_text = instance.workout.workout_text
-    - if its not then add star to workout name or something. can do (edited from original)
+- add coaches self to athlete list they can assign workouts to.
+- created groups
+  - all functionality for creating/deleting/adding athletes/removing athletes is done
-- created seperate pages for adding workouts to multiple users and for scheduling a new workout for multiple users
+  - still need to add functionality for adding workouts to groups

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)